EXILE is happy to invite you to our ten-year anniversary exhibition entitled May the bridges I burn light the way.

-Over the last 10 years EXILE has initiated various formats to expand and democratize access to the exhibition space.
+Is a gallery anniversary dedicated to commemorate a space, a brand or artists the gallery has worked with?
+In the case of EXILE, founded on Oct 18, 2008 in a small courtyard in Berlin-Kreuzberg, the commemoration is to the way EXILE has been aiming to build communities.
+Over the last 10 years, EXILE has initiated various formats to expand and democratize access to the exhibition space.
 A yearly exhibition entitled Summer Camp (2009-2011) was based on an open-call for creative proposals, while Irregular Readings (2013 & 2016) focused on immaterial creative actions.
 Both formats have the same core principle: to initiate a collective experience, ignite dialogue and create community.
-Now, for our final exhibition in Berlin, we revive these open-access platforms as a continuation and extension of our participation in the collateral program 5x5x5 of Manifesta Palermo.